coloursofnoise/Resources/Mapmaking:-Entity-and-Trigger-Documentation.md

 The current spawn point will not automatically update without a transition or trigger, even if the player passes through a Player object.
 The game will not let the player enter a room if it does not have a Player object inside of it.

+### Intro Car

+Madeline's car from the Prologue.
+The roof and hood can be stood on, and, interestingly, springs and spikes will stick to them.
+If Has Road And Barriers is ticked, the road and barriers from the prologue will be generated along with the car.

 ### Jump Throughs

 These platforms found throughout the game enable the player to cross through its bottom and land on top safely.
 Used commonly for upwards screen transitions, aerial spikes, and one-way passages.
 If the player is crushed against it by a moving solid (like a Kevin or Falling Block), the player will fall through instead of dying.
 You can also clip through them if landing on them with a feather on the same frame you exit the feather state.